 1. Hudson Hotel

-This inviting, clean, and sleekly modern member of the Morgan’s Hotel group is a warm, welcoming, and relaxing space for anyone visiting New York City.
+The Hudson Hotel is an inviting, clean, and sleekly modern member of the Morgan’s Hotel group is a warm, welcoming, and relaxing space for anyone visiting New York City.
 Set right in the heart of Manhattan’s mid-town, just steps away from Central Park, this hotel is perfectly priced, and located, for anyone ready to tackle all the excitement that Manhattan has to offer.
 But besides the price and location, this hotel offers guests a rooftop terrace with exquisite views of the surrounding skyscrapers.
 There is also an expansive outdoor space that makes up for the relatively small size of the starting room types (13 – 16 sqm).

-The on site, Hudson bar is also a hub of activity that is frequented by both locals and hotel patrons alike.
+The on-site, Hudson bar is also a hub of activity that is frequented by both locals and hotel patrons alike.
 Truly the perfect setting for either a relaxed martini or dancing the night away, to the methodical rhythm of the local, house DJ.
-Also check out the property’s unique and enticingly chic, library bar, Hudson Common, for a more casual beer and burger setting.
+Also check out the property’s unique and enticingly chic, library bar, Hudson Common, for a more casual, beer and burger setting.

 Address: 358 West 58th Street New York, NY 10019

 Phone Number: US – 800 606 6090 and INT – 00800 4969 1770